kwasil7/Predictive-Modeling-for-Sailing-in-the-Baltic-Sea/README.md

   Predicts the safety of a user-defined sailing route based on weather conditions like wind speed and wave height.

 - **Weather Forecasts**
-  Uses Weighted Moving Average (WMA) techniques to forecast weather conditions.
+  Uses Holt-Winters seasonal method and Arnaud Legoux moving average techniques to forecast weather conditions.

 - **Interactive R Shiny Application**
   - Allows users to select start and end points for a sailing journey.
   - Visualizes safety recommendations and weather forecasts along the route.

+## User Guide

+- **Visualization**
+  You can view interactive safety maps that categorize the route into Safe, Risky, or Unsafe segments.